Spaghetti alla Nerano is a mouth watering pasta dish that has inspired and thrilled diners around the world.

 Serving Suggestions

 Serve Spaghetti alla Nerano simply as it is with extra cheese.
-This type of dish can be served as a first course followed Baked Italian Chicken Thighs or Sausage Meatballs.
-Alternatively, make this Italian pasta the star of the show and follow with a fruity dessert such as Baked Peaches or Mango Ice Cream.
+This type of dish can be served as a first course followed Baked Italian Chicken Thighs, Sausage Meatballs or Mushroom Ravioli.
+Alternatively, make this Italian pasta the star of the show and follow with a fruity dessert such as Baked Peaches or Mango Gelato.

 Made this recipe?